 PG Diploma in Therapeutic Counselling (Integrative) UWN

 I have been involved with a counselling agency in the centre of Newport for a number of years working with people who bring a wide range of problems and difficulties.
-Some examples include: bereavement, depression, low self esteem, anxiety and stress, relationship issues - as couple counselling or as a difficulty with another relationship, termination of pregnancy.
+Some examples include: bereavement, depression, low self esteem, anxiety and stress, termination of pregnancy, various issues arising from the Pandemic/lockdown.
 There are many reasons why people seek out counselling, so of course, this is just a brief snapshot of some of the more frequent issues that arose.

 Before running my own private practice in Newport, I also worked therapeutically with children and families affected by visual impairment and other special needs within educational settings.

-As a counsellor I work with individuals and couples.
+As a counsellor I work with adult individuals

 I've continued to train and develop my work and also offer myself as a supervisor for other therapists too.

 I have professional insurance to cover my practice.